Gian Sotto: Political career

 As vice mayor, he presides the Quezon City Council and also has the right to vote to break ties if there are disputes in ordinance proposals.

 Personal life

-Sotto is married to Joy Woolbright-Sotto; they have six children.
-Beyond politics, Sotto is a Christian church leader and is also active as an entrepreneur.
+Sotto is married to Joy Woolbright-Sotto, whom he met as a fellow student at the University of Asia and the Pacific.
+The couple tied the knot in 2007.
+They have six children.
+Beyond politics, Sotto is a Christian, attending Victory Christian Fellowship services, and is also an actor, writer and producer.